Ehenye: Relocation and compensation

 The Oshakati town council have failed to meet the villagers demands of N$100000 per hectare of land, instead they insist on offering the villagers N$5000, which the PS claim that it is an increase of N$4000 on the previous amount of N$1000 which was offered a few years ago by the town council, all this amount of money offered by the town council is seen by the villagers as peanuts and they think that they land is worth more than N$5000 per hectare.

 The villagers of Ehenye village have sent another written document with all their demands to the cabinet and the Oshakati town council, they hope that their needs and demands will be met.
 And that they receive a fair compensation for their land.
 The villagers have also stated that they can pave way for further development of the town, but only when they are fairly compensated.2013 Servicing of gravel roads Bitumen sewer as well as water reticulation as well as Construction of -+242 houses started under Oshakati based construction company Mavinga Construction cc and water engineering Africa.

+Today, Ehenye is a suburb of Oshakati town with more than 1000 houses.